 There has been a notable uptick in US law firms experienced in class action procedures setting up shop in the UK.
 These UK-based US firms have been and continue to be involved in several high-profile UK group actions, including:

 Previous restrictions on litigation funding have meant that, in the past, there have been few high-profile product liability actions in the UK, as claimants have historically relied on conditional fee agreements and after-the-event insurance as a means of pursuing any claim.

 With the backing of newly established US law firms, and in correlation with the growing appetite for collective redress, the UK has also seen a proliferation of third-party litigation funders in recent years.
 England and Wales is the first and only jurisdiction globally to have a code of conduct for litigation funding, authored and enforced by the Association of Litigation Funders (ALF).
 With this comes a rich diversity of funding companies, notably based in London, offering funding services to a variety of collective actions.

 The increase in utilisation of third-party funding has seen the cost of capital become less expensive for litigation funders as more funders use insurance protection, issue corporate bonds and deploy debt structures to raise money on better terms.
 While litigation funding is arguably not yet a mainstream source of finance, the volume of transactions and expansion of opportunities have facilitated the development of a multibillion-pound global market and consequently, the fees required of litigants themselves have dropped.
-The availability of such litigation funding and lower associated costs may encourage claimants to pursue litigation in England and Wales as opposed to other jurisdictions where the cash flow barrier is significantly higher and therefore obstructive.
+The availability of such litigation funding and lower associated costs, coupled with the expansion of opt-out group action mechanisms, are now key factors that are encouraging claimants to pursue litigation in England and Wales as opposed to other jurisdictions where the cash flow barrier is significantly higher and therefore obstructive.